 The National Museum has other daughter museums spread across the Bavaria State.
 The Bavarian State Archaeological Collection from ages long (Paleolithic, Celtic civilization, and Roman periods, particularly) is housed in a new building erected behind the fascinating museum.

-Decorative arts in the museum including The gothic Madonna from Seeon Abbey, Medieval Knight’s Armour, etc. The museum’s collections are in carved ivory, textiles, glass paintings, shrines, and tapestries.
+Decorative arts in the museum include The Gothic Madonna from Seeon Abbey, Medieval Knight’s Armour, etc. The museum’s collections are carved ivory, textiles, glass paintings, shrines, and tapestries.

-Also most were created by some of these notable artists: Erasmus Grasser, Hans Multscher, Adam Krafft, Ferdinand Tietz, Massimiliano Soldani Benzi, and many more.
+Also, most were created by notable artists: Erasmus Grasser, Hans Multscher, Adam Krafft, Ferdinand Tietz, Massimiliano Soldani Benzi, and many more.
 The museum has a folklore collection, where traditional Bavarian pottery, furniture, ceramics, etc., are displayed.

 See Related: German Christmas Foods